CodelnGhana/codelnpay-project/README.md

 <!-- NOTE -->
 ### Note:
  CodelnPay handles sensitive data including but not limited to customer information, financial records, or personal details, hence the project maintains private code repositories.
-Use the email above to contact us for further details
+Use the email above to contact us for further details.